How to Exclude Specific Products & Collections from Shopify Discounts

 Why does this matter?
 Three big reasons:

 Let's start with what Shopify offers out of the box.
-For many merchants, these native tools are enough.
-For those who need more, we will cover advanced solutions in Part 2.
+If you need to prevent specific products from getting discounted on Shopify, these native tools may be enough for simple catalogs.
+For those who need more control, we will cover advanced solutions in Part 2.

 Shopify's Built-In Exclusion Methods (Overview)